aguerrerolopez/Clostridium/database/README.md

 YYYYMMDDHHII-a-name-in-dash-case.ts
 ```

-Migrations can also be ran on demand with the following command:
+Migrations can also be run on demand with the following command:
 ```sh
 docker compose exec database run-script migrate  # Inside Docker yarn migrate                                     # Outside Docker